-5.30.
+5.35.
 Adequate utilities must be provided to serve the proposed development, including power and water supplies and foul water drainage services.
 Consultation should be undertaken with the relevant utility providers early in the development process.
 A planning application must include a statement that sets out what consultation has been undertaken with utility providers and how this has informed the design of development.

-5.31.
+5.36.
 Guernsey Electricity have indicated that work is required on the substations on site.
 Guernsey Electricity will endeavour to accommodate future load growth relating to any successful future planning application.

-Guernsey Water have indicated the need to carry out network modelling to better understand 5.32. the impact of any development on the current foul water system in this area.
+5.37.
+Guernsey Water have indicated the need to carry out network modelling to better understand the impact of any development on the current foul water system in this area.
 The cost of such modelling would be borne by the developers.
 This should be undertaken early to front load the consideration of any detailed planning application proposals.

-5.33.
+5.38.
 Guernsey Water have indicated that it may be necessary for large scale network upgrade of the potable water to feed future development in this area.
 It will be necessary to carry out network modelling to assess the effects of any new development.
 The costs of any network modelling exercises and any work required on the network to accommodate new development would be born by the developer.
 Again this should be undertaken early to front load the consideration of any detailed planning application proposals.

-5.34.
+5.39.
 Guernsey Water also indicated there will be a requirement for break tanks to be considered as part of the design process to feed any proposed on-demand fire fighting system within new developments.
+A new fire hydrant will also be required.

-5.35.
+5.40.
 Other ancillary structures or equipment should be incorporated into the initial building design and associated landscaping scheme.